GiovannaMH/SDJava/Polymorphism/What is Polymorphism.md

 Polymorphism allows Java programs to process objects that share the same superclass or interface as if they are instances of the superclass, while at the same time preserving their specific behaviors.
 This leads to flexible and scalable code that is easier to maintain and extend.

 ---

-**Feel free to ask if you need more examples or further clarification on any of these concepts!**